 Syllabification: white col·lar crime

 International Phonetic Alphabet

 - Plural: white-collar crimes

-- Term originates from the white dress shirts wore by professionals such as bankers and lawyers, as opposed to denim or blue uniform shirts worn by wage laborers or blue-collar workers.
+- Term originates from the white dress shirts worn by professionals such as bankers and lawyers, as opposed to the denim or blue uniform shirts worn by wage laborers or blue-collar workers.

 - A type of crime.

 - Also called corporate crime.

 - Crime and Law Resources – Books, Journals, and Helpful Links

 - Politics and Policy Resources – Books, Journals, and Helpful Links